Interviews + Candidate Selection

 The search committee should devise a group of core questions based on the job-related criteria by which candidates are to be evaluated.
 These questions should be asked of all candidates, thereby allowing comparative judgments to be made.
 The Office of the General Counsel has developed some "Basic Interview Guidelines under Federal Law" which provide a summary of permissible questions and questions to avoid.

-A sample interview schedule is available in the Letters, Templates, + Forms section of the Toolbox.
+A sample interview schedule is available in the Faculty Affairs Resources section under the Administrators dropdown.

 Candidate Information Packet